Pay-per-call advertising: Description

 Merchants define their relevant key terms, choose desired categories and a geographic area for the ad to appear (local, regional or national).
 From there, they create their ad, containing their company name, address, a short description and a trackable toll-free telephone number of the PPCall provider, which redirects to the advertiser's actual phone number.
 This type of advertisement is popular with Yellow Pages companies.

 Call-tracking software allows pay-per-call advertising providers to account for results.
 It is used to track, record, forward and account for every call.
 Calls can be automatically forwarded to the advertiser or sent to a call center where potential prospects are qualified before being passed along to advertisers.
 Average call durations are between 2 and 4 minutes.

 Pay-per-call providers have higher rates than online pay-per-click providers, citing higher consumer intent to purchase and a higher conversion rate.
 Providers also report that captured call-data is more detailed and actionable than click-related data.
 PPCall extends beyond online advertising; it can be used in print, TV and outdoor advertising.
 It is available to businesses that do not have a website, because it routes prospective customers to a telephone number.

-This allows business from all sizes to deliver highly targeted Pay Per Call campaigns that bring them qualified leads from online and offline sources.
+This allows business of any size to deliver targeted Pay Per Call campaigns that bring them qualified leads from online and offline sources.

 PPCall has been boosted by click-to-call features on smartphones, which permit a user to call a number by tapping a link, without having to dial the number manually.
 Apple's Mac OS X Yosemite allows the same functionality on a desktop computer.
 Affiliate marketing networks have introduced PPCall in the UK.